Korean Demilitarized Zone: Destruction of guard posts

-On 26 October 2018, South Korean major general Kim Do-gyun and North Korean lieutenant general An Ik-san met in Tongilgak (the "Unification Pavilion"), a North Korean building located within the DMZ's Joint Security Area (JSA).
+On 26 October 2018, South Korean major general Kim Do-gyun and North Korean lieutenant general An Ik-san met in Tongilgak (the "Unification Pavilion"), a North Korean building located within the JSA.
 There, they began implementing new protocols which aim to reduce tension by requiring both North and South Korea to destroy 22 guard posts across the DMZ, among other steps.
 Both generals approved requirements for the guard posts to be destroyed by the end of November 2018.
 The JSA's guard posts were destroyed on 25 October 2018.
 North and South Korea agreed to dismantle 11 guard posts located within their individual country and deemed as "front-line".
 It was also agreed that after the posts are dismantled, both Koreas would also withdraw equipment and personnel stationed at each post as well.
 In tandem with the September 2018 Pyongyang and Military Domain Agreements, both sides also agreed to gradually remove all guard posts near the DMZ following verification in December 2018.

 However, all remaining troops and equipment, including weapons, were withdrawn from all of the 22 "frontline" guard posts before destruction began and both Koreas later agreed to individually destroy 10 of these guard posts instead of 11.